• Skip to main content

 Marzipan Fruits made from almond paste and hand painted with all natural food coloring.

 Therapeutic is what I found painting these cute marzipan fruits.
-No cooking, just relaxing with some music, hand panting little fruits.
+No cooking, just relaxing with some music, hand painting little fruits.
 Dare I quit my day job??
 Of course I had to hire a model for this project.
 And I have to say, I think these turned out absolutely adorable!

 Marzipan Fruits made from almond paste and hand painted with all natural food coloring.